KILLinefficiency/Explore/Documentation/Explore Documentation.md

 &nbsp;

 #### Files in the Source Code
-Explore is made up of four files:
+Explore is made up of seven files:

- * ``cipher.py`` contains the code for the security layer in Explore.

  * ``lib.py`` contains a few Explore standard functions required for it's functioning.